• istoica a year ago

 Perhaps you misunderstand.
 This issue is fully solved by including dependencies and not relying on anything in the system path.
 Programs should not touch the system path.
 If a program requires library A.Y then it should include and use A.Y.
 But it should not touch the system path and thus should not impact any other program.
 Nor will it be impacted by other programs wanting A.Z.

-• mook 5 hours ago
+• mook a year ago

 It's often literally not possible to ship everything.
 You wouldn't want to spin up a second X11 (or Wayland) server, for example, because you can't have two of them talk to the same video card device at the same time usefully.

-• forrestthewoods 3 hours ago
+• forrestthewoods a year ago

 The number of things that can't be shipped is extremely small.
 And I don't think that Docker is a silver bullet for Wayland vs X11 issues?
 Although I'm not sure about the fine details as I don't have a ton of experience there.
 Shouldn't you be using an abstraction that can automatically support which ever is available?